Get

 Catnip can make some cats show aggression right after use.
 This is primarily seen in male felines because the plant triggers their mating behavior.
 If your cat becomes aggressive just as they smell catnip, you shouldn’t administer it to them.

 In this case, you can try different alternatives to catnip, such as valerian or honeysuckle.
-You can also contact your vet and let them evaluate your pet’s condition.
+You can also contact a vet and let them evaluate your pet’s condition.
 After a thorough assessment, they will recommend many alternatives to this mint plant.

 Catnip Products Available for Your Cat